-Just because a product is marked at 40% off with a clearance sticker doesn’t meant that it is a great stock-up price.
+Just because a product is marked at 40% off with a clearance sticker doesn’t mean that it is a great stock-up price.
 Even more so for those close-out stickers.
 You can get a general idea by going back to the main section of the particular product and price compare, or decide if it’s really a price you’d pay for a similar product.

-I keep a little price book handy to give me an idea of what I pay, in general, for most of the major food purchases I make.
+I keep a price book handy to give me an idea of what I pay, in general, for most of the major food purchases I make.
 I’m not brand specific unless we have a brand we are loyal to.
 This helps me keep a range in mind of where I’ll jump on a clearance item, or if I just buy a few to tide me over.

 Know your times